Teaching Geography: Workshop 7

 - How does the teacher Craig Cogswell use the steps of inquiry learning to develop student understanding of Denver and Amsterdam as urban centers?

-Mr. Craig Cogswell, 11th- and 12th-grade world geography teacher,
+Mr. Craig Cogswell, eleventh- and twelfth-grade world geography teacher,

 Westminster High School, Westminster, Colorado